 - Visitors under the age of 18 are restricted

-- Specialty Hospital between the hours of 11am and 9pm
+- Specialty Hospital: Between the hours of 1 and 9 p.m.

-For Outpatient Appointments, visitors are not permitted except in circumstances where a caregiver may be necessary for patients who are disabled or have special needs.
+For Outpatient Appointments, visitors are not permitted except in circumstances where a caregiver may be necessary for patients with disabilities described above*.

 Travel Related Questions